TIPS FOR REDUCING THE STRESS OF A MAJOR MOVE

 Remember to set aside items for each night you are in transition like clothes, a towel, prescription drugs, a toothbrush, and other personal items.
 Pack these in your car or somewhere that you can access them easily.
 And don’t forget plastic utensils, paper plates, paper towels, plastic cups, toilet paper, toiletries, trash bags, hand tools, a flashlight, first aid kit including pain relievers, pencil and paper, snacks, beverages, and re-closeable plastic bags.

 Keep the stress level down.
 Take thirty minutes in the beginning of your move and address the simple issues.
 Thinking the basics through can avoid all of the oops! moments that can occur.
-Call Ferguson Moving and Storage to speak with us regarding more moving tips to reduce stress and anxiety.
+Call Ferguson Moving and Storage to speak with us regarding more moving tips to reduce stress and buy medications mental health anxiety.